 Every time I see the Travelocity Gnome on the Amazing Race, I tell myself ‘I have to get around to making a gnome’!
 I had so much fun with this gnome DIY, I really don’t know what took me so long to make one!
 But I’m glad I did wait, because the gnome kit I received from Kim and Garrett Make It, combined with the Christmas Sweater stencil from Old Sign Stencils, is so worth the wait :).
 With a gnome kit and stencil in hand, this is an easy diy gnome – no sewing required!
 Continue reading

 I love unexpected garage sale finds like this tea caddy!
 Although it’s meant to be a tea bag holder, I saw the potential to upcycle it from a tea storage box into a planter for the holiday season.
-Our wooden planter box DIY is going to look stunning with the addition of poinsettias!
+It could be used as a centrepiece on a table or for decor on a coffee table or side table.
+Our wooden planter box DIY is going to look stunning with the addition of poinsettias, but choose any seasonal flower to use this in the Spring, Summer and Fall too!

 This is the second time in a month I get to refinish a coffee table!
 Years ago on a trip to the States, Hubs and I picked up a cute little coffee table that was originally a vintage sewing table.
 We’ve done several vintage sewing machine table makeovers now and they always get me thinking creatively.
 Surprisingly, we’ve never come across such a short base before!
 Continue reading